Talking Time Communicators

 • Language Learners in Action

 Congratulations are in order!
 Year one is complete and the changes that occurred during the baby’s first year were unbelievable.
 Physically the baby body has changed into an upright position.
-Large and small muscles have strengthened, generating the ability to walk.
-Mobility opens up the whole world for the baby.
-These new toddler experiences are […]
+Large and small muscles have strengthened, generating the ability to […]

 Read More